YasminaMohamed99/Task-Management-and-Report-Subscription-System/README.md

 The **Task Management and Report Subscription System** allows users to effectively manage tasks and subscribe to automated reports.
 Users can receive scheduled email summaries based on their selected frequency (daily, weekly, or monthly).
 The system includes robust user authentication and authorization to ensure that only authenticated users can access specific endpoints.

+## Features
+  - User Authentication: Secure signup, login, and token-based authentication using JWT.
+  - Task Management: Create, update, delete, restore, batch delete and retrieve tasks with support for filtering by status, date range, and more.
+  - Subscription Management: Subscribe or unsubscribe from task summary reports.
+  - Generate Reports: Automated email reports for task summaries based on user-defined schedules.

 ## Setup Instructions

 ### Prerequisites

-- Docker
+- Docker: Ensure Docker Desktop is installed and running.
-- Docker Compose
+- Docker Compose: Installed with Docker Desktop.
-- Python 3.12 or later (for local development)
+- Python 3.12 or later (for local development without Docker).

 ## Setup Instructions